 What is idiopathic pulmonary fibrosis?

 Idiopathic pulmonary fibrosis (IPF) is a progressive disease isolated to the lung.
 It is a type of interstitial lung disease, which is a group of 200 diseases with similar symptoms but different causes.
 In IPF, lung tissue becomes scarred.
 The scarring typically starts at the edges of the lungs and progresses towards the center of the lungs, making it more and more difficult for a person to breathe.
-Unfortunately, IPF is a disabling disease that can be fatal.
+Unfortunately, IPF is a disabling disease without a known cure or treatment.

 What causes idiopathic pulmonary fibrosis?

 The cause of IPF is unknown.
 In some patients the disease is genetic (you inherited the disease from your parents).
 Environmental factors (particularly exposure to certain types of dusts) may also play a role.
 What is known is that IPF changes the lung's ability to function normally.
 Typically, mild scarring of the lung tissue occurs first, but over months to years, the normal lung tissue is replaced by more heavily scarred lung tissue, which makes it difficult to breathe and deliver needed oxygen to the body.